 North Sulawesi is now one of Indonesia’s top scuba diving holiday destinations and is surprisingly easy to reach as a result.
 Manado’s Sam Ratulangi Airport is serviced by several direct flights from Jakarta every day with operators including Garuda, Citilnk and Batik Air.
 The journey takes around three and a half hours and departure times range between 02:30 and 13:00.
 Many flights connect through Makassar, a major domestic hub in South Sulawesi, with Citilink and Lion Air offering several daily flights.
 Those wishing to travel from Bali should expect a connection in Makassar.

-You can also fly from Singapore directly to Manado on flights operated by Scoot that currently fly twice a week – on Wednesdays and Fridays – with a third service on Saturday starting at the end of 2022.
+You can also fly from Singapore directly to Manado on flights operated by Scoot that currently fly four times a week - on Monday, Wednesday, Friday and Saturday - although check the Scoot website for the latest schedule.

-From Manado it is an hour’s drive to Pantai Surabaya, where resort speedboats shuttle guests back and forth between the mainland and the islands of Bangka and Gangga.
-Alternatively, those heading to Lembeh will need to take a two-hour car ride from Manado to the city of Bitung, followed by a boat ride across Lembeh Strait and to their chosen resort.
+From Manado, guests heading to Bunaken or Siladen are picked up by the resort at the airport, and taken to the harbour.
+Or it is an hour’s drive to Pantai Surabaya, where resort speedboats shuttle guests back and forth between the mainland and the islands of Bangka and Gangga.
+Alternatively, those heading to Lembeh will need to take a two-hour car ride from Manado to the city of Bitung, followed by a boat ride across Lembeh Strait and to their chosen resort

 Despite being Indonesia’s third largest national park, and a UNESCO Biosphere Reserve, Wakatobi’s isolation – in the northwest corner of the Banda Sea – has kept it off the radar of most dive tourists.
-With its own domestic airport and bustling harbour, the island of Wangi-Wangi acts as a gateway to the Wakatobi Archipelago.
+But for any visitors, Wangi-Wangi with its domestic airport and bustling harbour, acts as a gateway to the Wakatobi Archipelago.

 Batik Air and Citilink schedule numerous daily flights from Jakarta to the city of Kendari, while Lion Air, Citi Link, and Garuda Indonesia service Kendari daily from Makassar.
 Both routes offer plenty of options when it comes to timings, with flights operating from the early morning, through to the late afternoon.